-Bee Guild members volunteer to capture honey bee swarms on private or public property–in most cases–for free.
+Bee Guild members volunteer to capture honey bee swarms on private or public property–in most cases for free.
 If you have a swarm on your property, don't panic.
 Bee swarms are a natural response to an overcrowded hive and half or more of the colony depart to look for a new nesting cavity.
 With no brood nest to defend they are at their calmest.
 A swarm may cluster for a few hours or a few days before flying off to their forever home.

 Click on these regional bee associations who also offer swarm rescue.Gilroy Beekeepers Association

-© 2018 Santa Clara Valley Beekeepers Guild.
+© 2021 Santa Clara Valley Beekeepers Guild.